-Experts in photography have suggested mechanical problems, like a light leak, in the camera.
-Stella used six different cameras, two different film types; took pictures at night, during the day, and in five different states.
+To prove her authenticity, Lansing used six different cameras, two different film types.
+She took pictures at night, during the day, and in five different states.
 Once, at the last minute, researchers switched cameras with her.

 He found no signs of fraud nor did he find a logical explanation.
 He asked: “How do we explain this?”
 And concluded: “It’s a real mystery of the first order.”

 “I never saw them when filming.
 I can’t tell you what they came out of or what they were in.
 They must have come from the soft, white object which seemed to go away to the southeast — the object that was hovering while I was filming, for example, during the sequence preceding the zigzag burst of light,” Stella said.

 Analysts didn’t know and couldn’t explain how Stella’s silent 8mm film, with no sound track, could produce sound.
 Furthermore, analysts noted that the frames are so small on 8mm film that it would take an elaborate studio set-up to alter the film plus the expertise of a professional to do so.

-Some of Stella’s most bizarre images are called the “clock series”—odd images in the shape of a clock captured on film that surround such things as airplanes and church steeples, and appear at night as well as during the day.
+Some of Stella’s most bizarre images are called the “clock series.”
+These odd images appear in the shape of a clock and surround such things as airplanes and church steeples.
+They appear at night as well as during the day.

-With no valid explanation for the phenomena, Dr. Schwarz wondered if Stella was somehow affecting the films herself.
+With no valid explanation for the phenomena, Dr. Schwarz wondered if Stella somehow affected the films herself.
 He had her undergo psychiatric evaluations and brain wave analysis.